-Turn back on White St. headed south, turn right (westbound) on Sabovich St. Continue until the stop sign where you will turn right on Airport Blvd.
+Turn back on White St. headed south, turn right (westbound) on Sabovich St. On your left you can find ASB avionics which provides installation and modification of avionics.
+Continue until the stop sign where you will turn right on Airport Blvd.

 SpaceShipOne was built and flown by Scaled Composites, which was founded by Burt Rutan.
 SpaceShipOne was carried by its mothership, WhiteKnightOne, up to altitude where it was dropped from the mothership and fired its rocket to propel its single pilot to space in a suborbital trajectory.
 SpaceShipOne was the proof of concept aircraft which lead to the development of SpaceShipTwo, the larger version to be operated by Virgin Galactic.

 The Voyager was the first aircraft to circumnavigate the globe non-stop without refueling.
 The aircraft was another Burt Rutan design, and was piloted on its circumnavigation flight by Dick Rutan and Jeana Yeager in December of 1986.
 The hanger for the aircraft can be seen as you exit Legacy Park by looking two buildings right of the MASP administration building.
 It is the light green hangar with the low roof, building 77.

 The Rotary Rocket Roton was a concept aircraft to get to space.
 The pilot sat in the large glass bubble to control the aircraft.
 Atop the vehicle displayed here were four rotor blades which were powered by tip jets.
 The idea was to fly to high altitude using the rotors before firing a conventional rocket to deliver small satellites to space.
 The vehicle would then return to earth, controlled by its rotor during the descent.
 Although the venture failed, several companies were founded with the knowledge gained from the Roton experience.

 The following links will take you away from the Mojave Air & Space Port Website